nixworks/public/news/2010/08/8/README.md

 ##### Mordechai Vanunu
 ### [Mordechai Vanunu, who spoke about Israel's nuclear ambitions to "The Sunday Times" in 1986 and was referred to as a "prisoner of conscience" by Amnesty International after Israel imprisoned him for that action, is released from prison again after serving three months for meeting foreigners, including his Norwegian girlfriend, in 2007.
 He requests that he be allowed to leave Israel. ](/news/2010/08/8/mordechai-vanunu-who-spoke-about-israel-s-nuclear-ambitions-to-the-sunday-times-in-1986-and-was-referred-to-as-a-prisoner-of-conscience.md)
-_Context: Amnesty International, Israel, Mordechai Vanunu, Norway, The Sunday Times, prisoner of conscience_
+_Context: Amnesty International, Israel, Mordechai Vanunu, Norwegian, The Sunday Times, prisoner of conscience_

 ##### Afghan President
 ### [President of Afghanistan Hamid Karzai's senior adviser says the government has commenced talks with some Taliban leaders. ](/news/2010/08/8/president-of-afghanistan-hamid-karzai-s-senior-adviser-says-the-government-has-commenced-talks-with-some-taliban-leaders.md)